 The second group of data reveals the County's unemployment rate.
 Corresponding information is presented for the state and U.S. unemployment rates.
 These figures pertain to Q2 FY 19 and Q2 of the previous fiscal years.
 The third data group in Table I includes information about the total number of jobs in the County.
 Note that this data covers Q1 FY 19, and Q1 of each previous fiscal year, due to the Virginia Employment Commission's (VEC's) ongoing two quarter reporting lag.
 In addition to total jobs data, Table I breaks down the information by private sector vs. public sector jobs; federal government, state government, and local government jobs; and jobs by two-digit North American Industry Classification System (NAICS) code.
 The fourth and fifth data groups in Table I contain information about the inflation-adjusted average weekly wage in the County and the inflation-adjusted Federal Housing Finance Agency's House Price Index for the Charlottesville Metropolitan Statistical Area.
 These two groups of data attempt to capture changes in income and net worth in Albemarle County.
 The average weekly wage data pertains to Q1 FY 19 and Q1 of prior fiscal years.
+The Home Price Index numbers cover Q2 of FY 19 and Q2 of the previous fiscal years.
 Table I presents the quarterly data in such a way that changes over time become readily apparent.